Emergent Quantum Mechanics at the Boundary of a Local Classical Lattice Model: Ingredients for

 \subsubsection{Constraints}

 In order for $\bm{P}$ to be a valid probability vector, $\Psi$ must be a real vector with elements that sum to zero:

-In order to preserve these constraints, $H$ must be an imaginary-valued and antisymmetric matrix with rows and columns that sum to zero:
+In order to preserve these constraints, the Hamiltonian $H$ in Schr\"odinger's equation \eqref{eq:Schro} must be an imaginary-valued and antisymmetric matrix with rows and columns that sum to zero:

+In order to obtain a local EmQM model, we also require that every term of the Hamiltonian is local and satisfies \eqnref{eq:sumH0}.

 In \appref{app:realQM}, we show that these constraints on $H$ and $\Psi$ do not result in any significant loss of generality.
 In particular, given any Hamiltonian $H$ and wavefunction $\Psi(t)$ that satisfy Schr\"{o}dinger's equation, we find a linear mapping to a dual Hamiltonian $\widetilde{H}$ and wavefunction $\widetilde{\Psi}(t)$ that satisfy Schr\"{o}dinger's equation and the above constraints.
 Furthermore, if $H$ is local, then $\widetilde{H}$ can also be chosen to be local.
+Every term of $\widetilde{H}$ will also satisfy \eqnref{eq:sumH0}.